iterorganization/IMAS-Python/docs/source/lazy_loading.rst

 lowlevel Access Layer backend.
 This may take a long time to complete if the data entry has a lot of data stored for the requested IDS.

-Instead of reading data immediately, imas-python can also `lazy load` the data when you need it.
+Instead of reading data immediately, IMAS-Python can also `lazy load` the data when you need it.
 This will speed up your program in cases where you are interested in a subset of all the data stored in an IDS.